George-Miavitz/AirportWeatherAPP/README.md

 Aviation Weather Reports

 ##### Analyze README
-Similar to the web application we are planning to develop.
+-Similar to the web application we are planning to develop.
 This repository is mainly JavaScript but aims to simplify the visually complicated formats that are present in most similar websites.

 ##### Summary
-The README summed the repository up nicely.
+-The README summed the repository up nicely.
 It explained how most web applications are visually complicated and overloaded with information when it comes to Airport weather reporting.
 The owner of this repository used a home page, airport page, METAR data page, and TAF weather forecast to give live updates for weather and airports.
 I liked the simplicity of their design and how it worked.

 #### Prototype Dev